 4.3.aa12.2 Stream Classification Service

 The stream classification service (SCS) enables the establishment of a classification using layer 2 and/or layer 3 signaling to match incoming unicast MSDUs.
 Once classified, unicast MSDUs matching the classification are assigned to an access category and are tagged with their drop eligibility.
-When intra-access category(prioritization is enabled (see 4.3.aa12.5) SCS allows MSDUs belonging to a stream to be assigned to the primary or alternate EDCA transmit queues, so that finer grained prioritization can be applied.
+When intra-access category(prioritization is enabled (see 4.3.aa12.5) SCS allows MSDUs matching the classification(#2001) to be assigned to the primary or alternate EDCA transmit queues, so that finer grained prioritization can be applied.

 8.2.4.6 HT Control field